 5. Surface Albedo

 Albedo is a measure of the reflectivity of a surface.
 Surfaces with high albedo, such as snow and ice, reflect a large portion of incoming solar radiation.
-Surfaces with low albedo, such as forests and oceans, absorb more solar radiation.
+Surfaces with low albedo, such as forests and oceans, absorb more solar radiation The details matter here.
+Worth knowing..

 While cloud cover has a more significant impact on solar radiation, surface albedo can also play a role.
-Desert surfaces, with their light-colored sand, have relatively high albedo, reflecting a portion of the incoming solar radiation.
+That said, desert surfaces, with their light-colored sand, have relatively high albedo, reflecting a portion of the incoming solar radiation.
 This reflection can contribute to the overall energy balance of the region.

 6. Topography